crowdsecurity/crowdsec-docs/crowdsec-docs/docs/concepts.md

  - When a scenario is "triggered", CrowdSec generates an [alert](/concepts.md#alerts) and eventually one or more associated [decisions](/concepts.md#decisions) :
     - The alert is here mostly for tracability, and will stay even after the decision expires
     - The decision on the other hand, is short lived, and tells *what* action should be taken against the offending ip/range/user...
- - Those information (the signal, the associated decisions) are then sent to crowdsec's [Local API](/local_api/intro.md) and stored in the database
+ - This information (the signal, the associated decisions) is then sent to crowdsec's [Local API](/local_api/intro.md) and stored in the database

 As you might have guessed by now, CrowdSec itself does the detection part and stores those decisions.
 Then, [bouncers](/user_guides/bouncers_configuration.md) can "consume" those decisions (via the very same [Local API](/local_api/intro.md) and apply some actual remediation.